loidolt/loidolt-design/src/posts/kossel-mini-hexagonal-base/index.md

 The model shows a Smoothieboard, though there is plenty of room for a RAMPS 1.4 or most other printer control boards in that space instead.

-You will need a saw, drill and some patience or a CNC/ laser cutter for the top and bottom sheets that complete the base as well as the bed support and insulation circle.
+You will need a saw, drill, and some patience or a CNC/ laser cutter for the top and bottom sheets that complete the base as well as the bed support and insulation circle.
 1:1 scale SVG files are included for all of those pieces.
 You can either print them out and cut around them or load up your CAM software of choice.

 Thanks!

-# Print Settings
+## Print Settings

 **Printer:**